-In simple terms, a précis is like a synopsis of a text, article, or any piece of literature. précis is a term borrowed from French, which means summary or
+In simple terms, a précis is like a synopsis of a text, article, or literature. précis is a term borrowed from French, which means summary or

 It should never be a narrative of what the author said in sequence.
 Rather, it is more of providing a skeleton of the arguments in the piece of work.
 A précis is also not rewriting or an essay.

 When you are assigned to write a précis, here are some important elements that must feature in your paper: